freiheit-com/kuberpult/docs/database.md

 ## Background

 Kuberpult is switching over to use a database.
+The rough timeline to have the database production-ready is summer 2024.
 As of now Kuberpult is using the manifest repository to store data.
 This worked fine for a while, and it had the added bonus that ArgoCD is reading from the same manifest git repository.